Dallas Alimony Attorneys

 When going through a divorce, spousal support can take different forms, depending on your unique situation.
 Texas law recognizes several types of spousal support:

-• How it works: Temporary spousal support may be awarded to the lower-earning spouse to ensure they have financial support as they go through the legal proceedings.
+- How it works: Temporary spousal support may be awarded to the lower-earning spouse to help provide financial support as they go through the legal proceedings.

 Modifications to Spousal Support Orders